extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/overview.rst

 Configuring an IP Fabric with ZTP enabled
 -----------------------------------------

-|ipf| can automatically provision a Brocade VDX switch and create an IP Fabric on the switch
-if the switch has ZTP enabled and if no management IP address has been assigned to the switch.
+DC Fabric suite can automatically provision a Brocade VDX switch and create an IP Fabric on the switch if the switch has ZTP enabled and if no management IP address has been assigned to the switch.

 .. note::